 During the Spring of 2017, he resided at the Graduate Institute in Geneva as a Junior Visiting Fellow, to conduct archival research at the UN Library.
 For the academic year 2018-2019, he was based again in Warsaw as a Visiting Fellow at Collegium Civitas.
 He is a close observer of Polish politics and society and writes about these subjects in English and Dutch.

-In his free time, Quincy has been music editor at enola.be for over a decade and counting: he writes about jazz, blues and experimental music.
-His other interests are cinematography, languages and cooking.
+Quincy is a music editor at enola.be for over a decade and counting: he primarily writes about jazz, blues and experimental music.
+His interests are cinematography, languages and cooking.